-- New treatments that are now in development and becoming available.
+- New treatments that are now in development and becoming available, including non-factor therapies.
 Some of these new treatments can mean less infusions, or that the treatment product is injected into a muscle instead of into a vein.

 - Clotting factor concentrates: Recombinant factor is the most commonly used type of concentrate.
 This is made by genetic engineering and contains little or no material from human blood or animals.
 There are several brands available.